 Some 30 years later, those same promises and vows were repeated, as the Nation’s Memorials saw the addition of many further names – names of those who gave their lives in the Second World War.

 Today, it is hard to remember those you never knew.
 All that is left is a list of names inscribed on memorial tablets, whom we respect by the laying of wreaths each year on Armistice Sunday.
-2014was the 100th anniversary of the ending of that “war to end all wars”.
-It is our wish to see that the memories of those 88 men who fell in the 1914-18 war do not.
+2018 was the 100th anniversary of the ending of that “war to end all wars”, and it is our wish to see that the memories of those men on our memorial and those not included on it are not forgotten.

 If you find your way to our site and have any details no matter how small, photographs or any other information of those who are on our Roll of Honour or list of enlistees we would like to hear from you.

-Please Contact firstname.lastname@example.org If you come across any errors please let us know, all information has been researched by local volunteers.
+Please Contact the group by email at email@example.com If you come across any errors or have additional information.
+It is imperative that we try and keep the information as up to date as possible and that you recognise that all information has been researched by local volunteers.